 From this evidence, I conclude that Carlisle was making normal and ordinary use of its property and engaged in its usual business of developing entry-level apartment housing.
 It was acting in a socially acceptable manner, to use Lord Goff’s phrasing.
 There was no unusual danger in the nature of a fire hazard on the Rutherford site and the presence of the wood-frame structure was also normal and ordinary.

 As such, the blaze was not foreseeable, there was no duty of care established, and Carlisle consequently was not liable.

 This decision affirms property owners will not be liable for the tortious actions of third-party arsonists as long as they are "making normal and ordinary use of the property” in that there is “no unusual danger in the nature of a fire hazard”.

 Field Law’s insurance group has helped many insurers evaluate claims where questions regarding liability arise.
-If you have questions about how issues surrounding standard of care could impact you or any of your files please contact Peter Gibson or Jay Smith-Hayward in Edmonton, Dan Downe, QC in Calgary, or any member of Field Law's Insurance Practice Group.
+If you have questions about how issues surrounding standard of care could impact you or any of your files please contact Peter Gibson in Edmonton, Dan Downe, QC in Calgary, or any member of Field Law's Insurance Practice Group.